 The wealthy often have a risky combination of high liquid assets and increased social media exposure, which makes them an attractive target.
 Recent Javelin Research shows that cyber criminals stole the identities of 6.4% of the general public, but that number jumped to 8.1% for high net-worth individuals of $1 million or greater.
 The affluent are 43% more likely to experience identity theft, as described in a joint study by Experian and the Department of Justice.

-In order to commit cybercrime, successful con artists start by learning as much as possible about you, your family, and your business.
-Jared Feldman, a partner at the accounting firm Anchin, Block & Anchin, notes that a name, an address and a simple email password can be all a hacker needs to gain full access to a high net-worth individual's online accounts via a type of targeted personalized phishing is called spear phishing.
-Incidents of spear phishing have increased 250% in 2018 (Industry Week) and are estimated to be 80% successful.
+Successful con artists start by learning as much as possible about you, your family, and your business.
+Jared Feldman, a partner at the accounting firm Anchin, Block & Anchin, notes that a name, an address and a simple email password can be all a hacker needs to gain full access to a high net-worth individual's online accounts via a type of targeted personalized phishing called spear phishing.
+Incidents of spear phishing have increased 250% as of 2018 (Industry Week) and are estimated to be 80% successful.

 Lax social media security and a wider circle of contacts among the wealthy can create high risk exposure for identity theft (the Street).
-Because fraudsters use social engineering to turn personal information into effective ways to pretend to be you online, wealthy individuals need to be especially vigilant about social media use, especially with their children, who tend to share personal and family information more broadly than most adults, so it’s important to consider their online practices, too.
+Fraudsters attempt to manipulate their targets into divulging personal information, so wealthy individuals must be especially vigilant about social media use.
+Children tend to share personal and family information more broadly than most adults, so it’s important to consider their online practices, too.

 High net-worth individuals may also be more susceptible to wire fraud.
-Because they may move money more often, more quickly, and in larger amounts, wealthy families may not detect a fraudulent transfer among all their activity until the money is long gone.
+Because they are likely to move money more often, more quickly, and in larger amounts, wealthy families may not detect a fraudulent transfer among their normal activity until the money is long gone.

 Credit card fraud is also more prevalent among the HNW.
 A recent study published by Wealth & Estate Planning showed more than half of high net-worth clients reported they were victimized by credit card fraud.